Purdue-CS193/homework-0-chrissantq/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Chris's First CS193 Homework
+- Learning new tools for coding
+- Meeting new people
+- Only 1 time per week

 ```markdown
 Syntax highlighted code block

 # Header 1
 ## Header 2